Diamond Engagement Ring Budgeting & Planning

 Gold is still a very popular option and has many different alloys and colors, the most popular being yellow gold and white gold.
 24 karat gold is pure gold and is the most expensive, but is usually mixed with other metals for it to be durable and strong.
 Next in line is the 18k, 14k and 10kt.
 The cost goes down according to the amount of karat.
 Other options, include platinum and silver.

 Armed with knowledge and proper planning, you are ready for the real deal, it is time to visit the jewelry store.
 Be prepared for an amazing display of the shine and brilliance of a jewelry store, as it can be overwhelming.
 There is a very good reason why they say diamonds are forever and diamonds are a girl best friend.
 Take it all in but don’t get too distracted, remember your budget and what you are shopping for.

 How much does a diamond cost?

 The price of a diamond depends on the cut, color, clarity, and carat of the stone you select.
 A natural round diamond of about 1-carat weight in a round shape would be around $5,000 while a lab grown diamond of about 1-carat weight in a round shape would cost around $1900.

-A 1 carat diamond in a round shape will cost around $5000 dollars if it is of a natural origin while a lab grown diamond with the same parameters will cost around $1900 dollars.
+A 1 carat diamond ring in a round shape will cost around $5500 dollars if it is of a natural origin while a lab grown diamond ring with the same parameters will cost approximately $2400 dollars.